 There are several steps you can take to reduce your risk of getting sick, whether or not you have diabetes.
 As recommended by the CDC and the American Diabetes Association, avoid close contact with sick people, stay home as much as you can and practice social distancing.
 Frequent hand-washing, not touching your face, cleaning and disinfecting are very important.
 One of the best ways to stop the spread of COVID-19 is by wearing a mask out in public.
-Use a cloth face cover when you go out, if you're unable to stay 6 feet away from people, like when you're getting groceries.
+Use a cloth face cover when you go out, especially if you're indoors or unable to stay 6 feet away from people, like when you're getting groceries.

 For someone with diabetes, there are additional steps to take to help get you ready for a potential state of emergency or quarantine.
 Firstly, the American Diabetes Association recommends having all the supplies you need to manage your diabetes accounted for and readily available.

 This can include, but is not limited to (see the full list of recommendations from the ADA):

 - Contact information for your health care team